 Netherlands 0-1 Spain, 11 July 2010

 It was not just Sneijder's goals that made him stand out in South Africa.
 With his close control, extraordinary speed of thought and ability to pass with either foot, he was the fulcrum around which the Dutch team thrived.
 During the final against Spain, just after the hour mark, he picked up a loose ball inside the centre circle and measured an immaculate pass through the heart of the Spanish defence that left Arjen Robben face-to-face with Iker Casillas.
 Sneijder had done his part, but Robben could not quite do his – and the rest, as they say, is history.

 Netherlands 1-1 Turkey, 28 March 2015

-Sneijder's display against Turkey was by no means one of his most memorable, but it was fascinating to see the 30-year-old perform the role of elder statesman.
+Sneijder's display against Turkey was by no means one of his most memorable, but it was fascinating to see the then 30-year-old perform the role of elder statesman.
 In the first half particularly, he could be seen coaching younger players like Memphis Depay by pointing, cajoling and barking instructions.
-And while he may not be as quick as before, the determination and energy are still there in abundance.
-It was his shot in the dying seconds that Klaas-Jan Huntelaar headed beyond Volkan Babacan to salvage a point and keep the Oranje's UEFA EURO 2016 campaign alive.
+And while he may not have been as quick as before, the determination and energy were still there in abundance.
+It was his shot in the dying seconds that Klaas-Jan Huntelaar headed beyond Volkan Babacan to salvage a point during the Oranje's ultimately disappointing UEFA EURO 2016 qualifying campaign.